 The benefits of smooth kernels have been studied in previous research.
 Feinman and Lake \cite{smooth} proposed to use a smooth kernel regularizer to encourage the kernel weights to be spatially correlated.
 They demonstrated that smooth kernels show better generalization performance.
 Recently, Wang \etal \cite{wang2020high} also suggested that models with smooth convolutional kernels, especially in the earlier layers, tend to have better adversarial robustness.
 They argued that a smooth kernel can ignore the high-frequency component of an image which is usually invisible to the human eye and can be disruptive for predictions.
-In hyper-convolutions, the spatial smoothness in the learned kernels can be directly imposed by restricting the capacity of the hyper-network, yet we observe that even with high capacity the learned kernels exhibit spatial smoothness.
 We believe that this spatial smoothness explains the smaller gap between the train and test performance we observe with Hyper-CNNs.

 We also find that deeper layer kernels in the Hyper-CNN are less smooth than the first layer, as evidenced by higher Laplacian values.
 For the convolution that is directly operated on the input image, smooth kernels can eliminate the noise and make the model more robust.
-In our baseline CNN models, We do not observe such a pattern.
-Instead, the smoothness of kernels seems to increase with deeper layers.
 We include a more detailed analysis of this in the Supplementary Material.